PostHog/posthog.com/contents/tutorials/nextjs-ab-tests.md

 tags: ['experimentation', 'feature flags', 'actions']
 ---

-Next.js optimizes for creating the best possible user experience.
-It automates functionality like static page generation, image optimization, and server-side rendering, enabling you to focus on the content of your app.

-[A/B tests](/ab-testing) are a way to make sure this content performs as well as possible.
+[A/B tests](/ab-testing) are a way to make sure the content of your Next.js app performs as well as possible.
 They compare two or more variations on their impact on a goal.

-PostHog's experimentation tool makes this entire process simple.
+PostHog's experimentation tool makes it easy to set up A/B tests.
 This tutorial shows you how to build a basic Next.js app (with the app router), add PostHog to it, bootstrap feature flag data, and set up the A/B test in the app.

 ## 1. Create a Next.js app